Veloc1tyE/Drift/README.md

 The BOUT++ solver codes have various dependencies, for installation instructions see [BOUT-docs](https://bout-dev.readthedocs.io/en/latest/).

-You will also need to install [libtorch](https://pytorch.org/cppdocs/installing.html) manually.
+You will also need to install [libtorch](https://pytorch.org/cppdocs/installing.html).

 ## Linux